 Rats are especially attracted to homes that have unsecured trash bins near them, especially those which are uncovered.

 For this reason, it’s important to invest in a secure trash bin to prevent rats from taking over your home.

-Moreover, if you have open bags of pet food, birdseed, or other items which may entice rats to your vicinity, it’s a good idea to find a way to store these in a more secure fashion.
+Moreover, if you have open bags of pet food, birdseed, or other items that may entice rats to your vicinity, it’s a good idea to find a way to store these in a more secure fashion.
 Try storing these items in bins that have lids that can be securely shut and clean up any spills after use.

 Like any other animal, a warm, comforting environment can be all that it takes for rats to be attracted to your property.
 This is especially true during the winter months of the year, as rodents will seek out any form of shelter they can find.

 Often, rats will find a way into your home if there is an easily accessible route into it, such as holes in your roof or walls.
 It’s important to make sure your home has the necessary rodent proofing prior to the coldest months of the year, as rats can do a fair amount of damage once they make their way inside.

 The things that attract rats to your home are often the things most humans would never think to worry about.
 Things such as pet waste and compost are two such items that are viewed as an afterthought for most homeowners but can be the thing that entices a rat to come to your home.

 Rats are by no means picky eaters and will happily dig into your compost pile or dog waste without thinking twice.
 Be sure to clean up any and all pet waste and compost piles to avoid attracting rats to your home.

 Leaky, Dripping Pipes

 The thought of leaky pipes is definitely something to be concerned with for many reasons as a homeowner, as it can create extensive damage and lead to mold and mildew.
 But it can also be something which attracts rats to your home, as rats need a source of water much like any other animal.